andy-guttridge/tails-up/README.md

 - The advice from the [W3C tutorials on headers](https://www.w3.org/WAI/tutorials/tables/one-header/#table-with-header-cells-in-the-first-column-only) was applied to using table headers vertically in rows instead of using them as column headers

-- The technique of wrapping the embedded YouTube video in a `<div>` to enable responsive sizing of the `<iframe>` element and the CSS to resonsively style the video was taken from [flaviocopes.com](https://flaviocopes.com/responsive-youtube-videos/)
+- The technique of wrapping the embedded YouTube video in a `<div>` to enable responsive sizing of the `<iframe>` element and the CSS to responsively style the video was taken from [flaviocopes.com](https://flaviocopes.com/responsive-youtube-videos/)

 - The code for the `<iframe>` element for the embedded YouTube video was generated by the 'Share -> Embed' option in the YouTube video player